-A child starts as early as possible to internalize his environment, which includes sound and gestures emanating from his immediate environment; in this case, his home.
+A child starts as early as possible to internalize his environment, which includes sounds and gestures emanating from his immediate environment; in this case, his home.
 For Nigerians living in the diaspora, the enabling environment their children need to internalize the Nigerian language and culture is non-existence and should therefore be created by the parents.
 But does every Nigerian parent in the diaspora have what it takes to create this enabling environment?

 It has been proved that children of migrants who have a good background of their culture of origin integrate to a new culture better than those who don’t.
 It is based on this fact that the government of Finland enacted a policy that primary school children who have a mother tongue other than Finnish have the right to be taught their mother tongue in school.
 In the city of Helsinki, for instance, if you can find four children of Yoruba descent, they are automatically entitled to a Yoruba language class, as long as a qualified teacher of the language can be found.
-Many foreign nationals in Finland with a large population, for instance the Somali, have language teachers make a living while at the same time perpetuating their culture.
+Many foreign nationals in Finland with a large population, for instance, the Somali, have language teachers to make a living while at the same time perpetuating their culture.

 Many Nigerian children in the diaspora today can be labelled as a lost generation.
-Such children have identity problem.
+Such children have an identity problem.
 The psychological burden borne by these unfortunate children is capable of leading them to a host of negative attitudes.
 This problem is a very serious one.
 Every Nigerian parent should make out time to teach his or her children our language.
 It is not easy for some parents I know.
 Such parents should seek help from other Nigerians in their community.
 The best approach will be that of a collective effort through ethnic/national organizations.
-Unfortunately we form ethnic and national organizations for the wrong reasons.
+Unfortunately, we form ethnic and national organizations for the wrong reasons.
 The problem of raising our children should take priority.
 I suggest that our women, in our diaspora communities that are lucky to have a large population of Naija women, should take up this challenge, since the men often end up in personality conflicts in our organizations.